hbctraining/DGE_workshop_salmon_online/lessons/05b_wald_test_results.md

 ## Specifying contrasts

-In our dataset, we have three sample classes so we can make three possible pairwise comparisons:
+In our dataset, we have a single variable in our design formula which has three sample classes (levels) so we can make three possible pairwise comparisons:

 1. Control vs. Mov10 overexpression
 2. Control vs. Mov10 knockdown